K Bye for Now (SWT Live): Background

-Grande embarked on the Sweetener World Tour starting in March 2019 to support her albums Sweetener (2018) and Thank U, Next (2019).
-On October 17, 2019, Grande tweeted a photo of her editing vocal files on her laptop and wrote "about to start coming thru and picking my favorite adlibs / performance moments on this flight ... just in case u want a live album one day".
-In November 2019, Grande continued to tease the album by sharing more photos onto Instagram of audio files named after different cities she performed in.
-On December 1, 2019, Grande shared an update on the production of the album.
+Grande embarked on the Sweetener World Tour in March 2019 to support her fourth and fifth studio albums, Sweetener (2018) and Thank U, Next (2019).
+On October 17, Grande tweeted a photo of her editing vocal files on her laptop and wrote "about to start coming thru and picking my favorite adlibs / performance moments on this flight ... just in case u want a live album one day".
+She continued to tease the album in November by sharing more photos onto Instagram of audio files named after different cities she performed in.
+On December 1, Grande shared an update on the production of the album.

 On December 10, 2019, Grande responded affirmatively to a fan that had asked if a live album would arrive before the year's end.
-On December 11, 2019, the album was put up for pre-saving on Spotify under the tentative title SWT Live and Grande shared the track listing on her Instagram.
-On December 22, 2019, Grande revealed on Twitter that the album would be titled K Bye for Now and would be released later that night following her final show of the Sweetener World Tour in Inglewood, California.
+The album was put up for pre-saving on Spotify the following day under the tentative title SWT Live, and Grande shared the track listing on her Instagram.
+On December 22, Grande revealed on Twitter that the album would be titled K Bye for Now and would be released later that night, following the final show of the tour in Inglewood, California.